katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 }
 ```

-This reminds a lot the kind of thing you can do with interfaces.
+This really recalls the kind of thing you can do with interfaces.
 **abstractedAdd** does not know how to add, and it will accept any
 implementation of an Adder that respects the same signature.